As we heard during our discussion on the state of pharmacy in 2020, this has been a defining moment for the industry.

-So what does the future hold for pharmacy?
-How will the watershed moment of 2020 shape the future of the sector and what can we expect to see?
+So what does the future hold for pharmacy and what can we expect to see?

 To get a glimpse into the future, we enlisted the help of Janson Woodall (Innovation Programme Manager at Well Pharmacy), Leonora O'Brien (CEO & Founder at Pharmapod), and Sue Hedaux (Co-Founder of ReThink Productivity) to share their insight and expertise with us.

 Here are the four key trends they expect to shape the future of pharmacy: